 - Calling 1-800-772-1213 to contact the SSA by phone toll-free (TTY: 1-800-325-0778)

 It’s unclear how long these coronavirus office closings will stay in effect.
-Below, we’ll address some concerns from people worried about getting disability benefits during the COVID-19 outbreak.
+Below, we’ll address some concerns from people worried about getting disability benefits until offices fully reopen to the public.

 Social Security Office Closings Won’t Stop You From Getting Your Monthly Benefit Payments